kelly-agnew/2022-ona-assignments/Exercise5.md

 Connections: Too few or too many make ideas hard to spread.
 A ‘sweet-spot’ mixture is what allows contagions to spread and manifest in a network.

+## Questions

+– How can we use the threshold models to better manage • Prosocial behavior in organizations • Learning • Toxic or unproductive behaviors

+Understanding the network structure of an organization can be very helpful in tracking the spread of misinformation within it.
+For the USPTO for example, we probably expect a high bonding social capitol within art units, and perhaps a high bridging social capitol within work groups and tech centres.
+It may also be the case that there is a relatively low bridging social capitol between different tech centres (we observed as such during previous exercises when visualizing networks containing work groups from different tech centres - not many connections between examiners in different centres).
+This may not normally be an issue, but for example if we are finding that a new company policy isn’t being picked up across the entire organization, we could find out which tech centres are resistant to the idea and try to increase their bridging with the more compliant tech centres.